-182 See Elmendorf, Making Sense of Section 2, supra note 6, at 428-48.
+^{215.} See Elmendorf, Making Sense of Section 2, supra note 6, at 428-48.

-polarized voting, and minority population size in the defendant jurisdiction, the court concludes that the odds of an unconstitutional outcome are roughly 1 in 10 for each occurrence of the state action (i.e., for each redistricting, or each election outcome).
-Applying the "more likely than not" standard, the court should further conclude that at least nine constitutional violations occurred.183 It may be impossible to say whether any one of the 100 state actions violated the Constitution, but it follows from the court's judgment of probabilities that the odds of at least nine constitutional violations exceed 0.50.184
+more likely than not standard, the court should further conclude that at least nine constitutional violations occurred.
+It may be impossible to say whether any one of the one hundred state actions violated the Constitution, but it follows from the court's judgment of probabilities that the odds of at least nine constitutional violations exceed 0.50.

-To be sure, it doesn't follow that there are "exceptional" circumstances in the defendant jurisdiction, which warrant the "extraordinary" remedy of preclearance.
+To be sure, it doesn't follow that there are exceptional circumstances in the defendant jurisdiction, which warrant the "extraordinary" remedy of preclearance.
 Our point, rather, is that very same risk factors that may justify broad preclearance remedies under Section 3 are also relevant at the liability stage of bail-in cases.
 They are pertinent not because Section 3 relaxes the evidentiary standard for constitutional violations to something looser than "more likely than not," but because the Section 3 question is whether violations that might justify bail-in occurred, not whether this or that state action should be enjoined because it was probably unconstitutional.
 The threshold question in a Section 3 case-whether it is more likely than not that violations occurred-will often have an affirmative answer if many state actions took place, each with small positive probability of violating the Constitution.
 Once this hurdle has been cleared, the court can decide whether the violations warrant equitable relief in the form of a preclearance remedy, and if so, the appropriate scope of the remedy.

-We recognize that it may not be feasible to quantify objectively the risk of 14th and 15th Amendment violations in states that rank high by anti-black
+We recognize that it may not be feasible to quantify precisely the risk of Fourteenth and Fifteenth Amendment violations in states that rank high by antiblack stereotyping, racially polarized voting, and minority population size.219